EvgeniyPrivalov1986/tests_yandex_page/README.md

 Introduction
 ------------

-This repository contains basic example of usage PageObject pattern with Selenium and Python (PyTest + Selenium).
+This repository contains the solution of a test task for using a page object template with Selenium and Python (Py Test + Selenium).

 Files
 -----